rickrender/Simple-Caption-Editor/README.md

 Although still in active development, v1 delivers core functionality for caption editing and file management.
 Additional features and improvements are planned for future releases.

+There are mature tools for generating captions, this is simply a bulk editor for manipulating these captions.

 ![Simple Caption Editor Screenshot](https://raw.githubusercontent.com/rickrender/Simple-Caption-Editor/main/Simple-Caption-Editor-Screenshot.png)

 # Installation Instructions